socketio/socket.io-website/source/get-started/chat.md

 </script>
 ```

-That’s all it takes to load the `socket.io-client`, which exposes a `io` global, and then connect.
+That’s all it takes to load the `socket.io-client`, which exposes a `io` global (and the endpoint `GET /socket.io/socket.io.js`), and then connect.

+If you would like to use the local version of the client-side JS file, you can find it at `node_modules/socket.io-client/dist/socket.io.js`.

 Notice that I’m not specifying any URL when I call `io()`, since it defaults to trying to connect to the host that serves the page.